UW-Madison-DataScience/machine-learning-novice-sklearn/setup.md

 ### Creating a new virtual environment
 We'll install the prerequisite libraries in a virtual environment, to prevent them from cluttering up your Python environment and causing conflicts.

-To create a new virtual environment ("venv") called "intro_ml" for the project, open the terminal (Mac/Linux), Git Bash (Windows), or Anaconda Prompt (Windows), and type one of the below OS-specific options:
+To create a new virtual environment ("venv") called "intro_ml" for the project, open the terminal (Mac/Linux), Git Bash (Windows), or Anaconda Prompt (Windows), and type one of the below OS-specific options below.

+Make sure you are already CD'd into your workshop folder, `Desktop/workshop-ml`.
+The code below will create a new virtual environment in a folder named intro_ml in the current working directory.
+The folder intro_ml will contain all the necessary files and directories for the virtual environment.

 ~~~
 python3 -m venv intro_ml # mac/linux